Burchfield, Charles Ephraim

 Audio excerpt: 1 sound file (4 min.
 24 sec.) : digital

 Burchfield speaks of his studio on Clinton Street; his early training under Henry George Keller; copying the paintings of Charles Dana Gibson; working as a wallpaper designer for H.M.
-Birge and Co., in Buffalo, N.Y.; his different styles; his watercolor technique; restoration and preservation of his watercolors; his paintings, including BLACK IRON, CRABBED OLD AGE, END OF THE DAY, THE HOUSE OF MYSTERY, THE SONG OF THE KATYDIDS, WINTER, and others; his writings; his reading tastes and interest in music; European abstract artists; critics; and teaching.
+Birge and Co., in Buffalo, New York; his different styles; his watercolor technique; restoration and preservation of his watercolors; his paintings, including Black Iron, Crabbed Old Age, End of the Day, The House of Mystery, The Song of the Katidids, Winter, and others; his writings; his reading tastes and interest in music; European abstract artists; critics; and teaching.
 Also included is a footnote by Morse describing his day with Burchfield.

 This interview is part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.